Search-friendly website architecture is important to ensure that search engines can access your site’s content.

 2. Deep vs. shallow navigation.

-The solution is to implement a “shallow” navigation structure, in which every single page on your website can be accessed by both human visitors and search engine spiders within two to three clicks.
+The solution is to implement a “shallow” navigation structure, in which every page on your website can be accessed by both human visitors and search engine spiders within two to three clicks.
 You can accomplish this task by breaking up your navigation structure into sub-categories or incorporating additional internal links.

 3. Inconsistent linking practices.